コンテンツにスキップ

 Official website: here

-[Motohakone] Visit shrines that have been worshipped since ancient times
+[Motohakone] Tour shrines that have been worshipped since ancient times

 A 30-minute walk along the shore of Lake Ashi leads to the shrine, known as a power spot.

-Hakone Shrine is a famous shrine revered as Hakone Daigongen, the guardian deity of the Kanto region, and was founded in 757 during the Nara period by the monk Mangan, who underwent rigorous training, following a divine revelation from the Great God of Hakone.
-It is worshipped as a god of good fortune, with divine virtues for bringing good luck and warding off evil, fulfilling wishes, traffic safety, and finding a partner, and is visited by many worshippers from both within Japan and overseas.
+Hakone Shrine is a famous shrine that has been revered as Hakone Daigongen, the guardian deity of the Kanto region, and was founded in 757 during the Nara period by the monk Mangan, who had undergone rigorous training, following a divine revelation from the Great God of Hakone.
+Worshipped as a god of good fortune who brings good luck and wards off evil, fulfills wishes, provides safety on the roads, and brings people together in love, many visitors come from both within Japan and abroad.

 ▶Hakone Shrine, Kuzuryu Shrine